nateychau/jw_photos/README.md

 ## About

 I designed this application flow for a use case where the website owner has litte to no experience with web hosting, development, CMS, etc. The Notion platform is simple to use, yet very flexible - a perfect tool for owners to manage their photos.
-Functionally, the site is static, and simply reads from a Notion table, but there are plenty of other use cases for using Notion .
+Functionally, the site is static, and simply reads from a Notion table, but there are plenty of other use cases for using Notion.

 ### Connecting to Notion with notion-py